MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/plan-office-365-proplus-with-Configuration-Manager.md

 Clients with different requirements, such as 32-bit architecture or different update, will need to be in different deployment groups.

+# Other considerations
+- Shared computers
+- Deploying to Mac
+-

 fXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX